GSA-TTS/10x-data-exchange/README.md

 # What we're up to

-Below is a demo of what this might look like in practice.
+Below is a demo of what data-sharing without a data-sharing-agreement might look like in practice.
+We're building the digital version of a user grabbing a document from one office and walking it down to the street to another.
+Hyperlinks mean that it's possible to get this done in a few clicks without actually transmitting docs or data directly from one agency to another.

 **For users,** we're trying to deliver an experience that feels like, "Do you want to get a doc from another agency?
 Just keep clicking "yes", after 6-10 clicks it'll be done and you'll be back where you started and ready to move on."